Service Learning Courses in Art

 Course Offered Fall only

 This course expands upon the foundation established in Painting I. Increased emphasis will be placed on experimentation, the expressive potentials of the medium, and on developing a perspective on the relationship between the formal techniques and the conceptual aspects of painting.
 Participation in individual and group critiques of work produced during the course is expected.
 Students are responsible for purchasing their own materials.
-Two class hours, four laboratory hours.
+Two class hours, three laboratory hours.

 Prerequisite: ART 120 or permission of instructor.